SCCapstone/ClubPenguinFanPage/readMe.md

 Deployment utilized [Heroku's](https://www.heroku.com/home) deployment platform.
 The deployment can be found here: [Text Penguin](http://textpenguin.herokuapp.com/)

 Notes about deployment:
-*download output file currently not functional in deployment, but works in local development environment.
+-download output file currently not functional in deployment, but works in local development environment.
-*must be logged in to create a project, otherwise error occurs *upload file function not currently in production *text must be entered with a new line separating each "document"
+-user must be logged in to create a project, otherwise error occurs -upload file function not currently in production -text must be entered with a new line separating each "document"

 ## Testing